 Medication may be prescribed to help lower blood sugar levels.
 The most common medication prescribed is Metformin.
 Your doctor might also advise medication to control cholesterol or high blood pressure if these are additional problems that you have.

-Wearing a CGM will give you an assessment of your overall metabolic health and help you identify conditions such as insulin resistance and insulin sensitivity.
-Once you develop an understanding of how your blood glucose levels react to your diet and lifestyle, you can alter your nutrition and daily habits until everything is performing optimally.
+Wearing a CGM will give you deeper insight into your overall metabolic health and help you better understand what factors impact your glucose levels.
+Once you develop an understanding of how your blood glucose levels react to your diet and lifestyle, you can alter your nutrition and daily habits accordingly.